 What’s the difference between bifocal and multifocal?

 The difference between bifocal and multifocal comes primarily in the number of zones included in the lens.
-Bifocal lenses have just two zones, serving two distances, whereas multifocal lenses have multiple zones to cover the transition between distances.
+A bifocal contact lens has just two zones, serving two distances, whereas multifocal lenses have multiple zones to cover the transition between distances.

 Which is better: Multifocal or monovision lenses?